aureleeNet/rio/README.md

 ## Usage

 `rio` requires a Java runtime environment (JRE), version ≥ 11, to be run.
 Older java versions might also work, though this has not been tested.
+Additionally, `rio` is currently only tested on Linux as it uses a shared PicoSAT library only provided for linux-x86-64 architecture.
+This will be addressed soon (hopefully!).

 ```
 > java -jar rio